How Fulvic Acid Improves Nutrient Absorption

 How Does Nutrient Absorption Actually Work?

-Most discussions of nutrient absorption focus only on the first step — getting nutrients from the gut into the blood.
+Most discussions of absorption focus only on the first step — getting nutrients from the gut into the blood.
 But the second step, getting nutrients from the blood into the cell, is equally important and far less commonly addressed.
 This is where fulvic minerals make their most significant contribution.

 What Makes Fulvic Minerals Such Effective Absorption Support?

-Molecular size and cell membrane access
+Molecular size and cell-membrane access

 Fulvic minerals are among the smallest naturally occurring molecules in biology.
-Their molecular weight is low enough that they can pass directly through cell membranes by passive diffusion — without requiring active transport mechanisms or carrier proteins.
-This is unusual.
-Most nutrient molecules are too large to cross the cell membrane passively and must wait to be actively transported, a process that depends on available transporters and adequate cellular energy.
+Their molecular weight is low enough to pass directly through cell membranes by passive diffusion — without requiring active transport or carrier proteins.
+That's unusual: most nutrient molecules are too large to cross passively and must wait to be actively transported, a process that depends on available transporters and adequate cellular energy.
+Fulvic molecules move freely — and they don't move alone.

 Ionic charge and nutrient complexing